gagostin1/vice-timetable-generator/README.md

 └── output/
 ```

 The `data/` and `output/` directories are ignored by Git.

-Large source Parquet datasets should be placed in `data/`.

-Generated VICE timetables are written to `output/`.
+Large Parquet source files belong in `data/`, and generated VICE timetables are written to `output/`.

 ## Data Source